My name is Dr Melody Watson or, sometimes, Melody Nova.

 Getting in touch

 I’m actively seeking (paid) commissions and freelance work in any area mentioned above, and open to all kinds of collaborations.
 If you want to pay me to write or edit some words for your game, anthology, website, whatever, you can get in touch with me at agnwatson[at]gmail[dot]com.
-I also have experience editing, proof-reading, and providing games design feedback.
+I also have experience editing (copyediting and substantive/developmental), proof-reading, playtesting and providing games design feedback.

-Outside of my creative portfolio, I have worked for a not-for-profit in the Australian tertiary education sector.
+Outside of my creative portfolio, I have worked in academic editing and the Australian tertiary education sector.
 This has equipped me with a diverse and adaptable skillset covering everything from community and relationships management through to administration, program development, and education enhancement.
 You can find out more about my professional work at LinkedIn.

 I’m also open to enquiries about interviews, modelling and photography work, and anything else creative, interesting, and fun.